-On-line Taxes – This one is pretty simple.
-You just need to be under 20 years of age and you can get your federal and state return filed for free.
+On-Line Taxes – This one is pretty simple.
+You have to have an adjusted gross income within a certain range.
 If you don’t qualify both returns cost $7.95.
-They are a little bit different than many of the other places in that they offer free customer service with a toll-free number, E-mail, and Live tax help.
-They also allow you to view the forms BEFORE paying.
+They are a little bit different than many of the other places in that they offer free customer service with a toll-free number, e-mail, and live tax help.
+They also allow you to view the forms before paying.

-If your AGI (adjusted gross income) for 2011 is less than $57,000, it should be very easy for you to get your federal tax return filed for free.
-In the past I have gone to the IRS free efile webpage, because they have links to a bunch of tax preparers that offer free tax return filing (for Federal anyway).
+In the past I have gone to the IRS free file webpage, because they have links to a bunch of tax preparers that offer free tax return filing (for federal anyway).
 Some of them offer a state return to be filed for free as well, but most don’t.

 If you are interested in this option, you will have to use the links on the IRS page in order to get the free efile deal they are offering.
 Many of the tax preparation websites listed will not offer you the free efile if you go directly to their website.

-Also, you can go directly to you state’s Department of Revenue website to see if they offer a free filing option.
-For a shortcut, head over to this page which has links to each states free efile (if they have one).
+Also, you can go directly to your state’s Department of Revenue website to see if they offer a free filing option.

-Worst Option: Get the paper forms and mail it in
+Worst Option: Get the Paper Forms and Mail Them In

 Do it before Friday morning.
-The government process tax returns in week-long blocks.
+The government processes tax returns in week-long blocks.
 So Friday morning at 11am, they process all the returns they received over the previous week.
-So if you can sneak it in right before the cutoff (Fridays at 11am EST) you will just get your refund that much quicker…
+So if you can sneak it in right before the cutoff (Fridays at 11am EST) you will just get your refund that much quicker . . . .